swanson/swanson.github.com/_posts/2014-02-24-integration-testing-rest-apis-for-android.md

 Cons:

-* Works best for static response (hard to keep server state)
+* Works best for static responses (hard to keep server state)

 **Conclusion:**
-I think this approach can work if you have mainly static JSON responses and don't want to introduce another dependency into your project.
+I think this approach can work if you have mainly static JSON responses or don't want to introduce another dependency into your project.
 It doesn't cover every edge case &mdash; but for us it was an adequate solution.